darkarp/chromepass/README.md

 Chromepass requires [Python] 3.6+ to run.

-Install the dependencies.
+Install the dependencies:

 ```powershell
 > cd chromepass
 > pip install -r requirements.txt
 ```

-If any errors occur make sure you're running on the proper environment (if applcable) and if you have python 3.6+ (preferably 3.7.4)
+If any errors occur make sure you're running on the proper environment (if applcable) and that you have python 3.6+ (preferably 3.7.4).
 If the errors persist, try:
 ```powershell
 > python -m pip install --upgrade pip